 Average Cost of Onboarding a New Employee: What Small Businesses Really Pay

 What does it really cost to onboard a new employee?
 SHRM says $4,100, but small businesses pay $600-$1,800.
-Complete breakdown of direct costs, hidden costs, and how to reduce them.
+Full breakdown of direct and hidden costs.

 Average Cost of Onboarding a New Employee